 With multiple colors and three height positions available, customizing for a wedding or other special event is easy.
-The poles are study, and the solid frame locks securely in place.
+The poles are sturdy, and the solid frame locks securely in place.
 The polyester fabric top provides shelter from both sun and rain.

 Can take more than one person to set up.
 If windy, may need extra support such as sand bags to keep poles from blowing down.